MidnightJava/nvme_mon/README.md

 A Linux/Python application that monitors the health of all installed NVME SSDs.
 The application consists of two components:

-- A script that is installed as a Linux service.
+- A **script that is installed as a Linux service**.
 It periodically collects SMART data from the installed disks and writes it to a log file.

-- A python command-line application that reads the log file and displays current disk health info and a historical summary of disk temperatures.
-It also sends email alert messages when health info values exceed configured thresholds.
+- A **python command-line application** that reads the SMART data log file and displays current disk health info and a historical summary of disk temperatures.
+It also **sends email alert messages** when health info values exceed configured thresholds.
   - Run the client in the foreground, OR
   - Run it in headless mode as a service.
 This provides continuous background disk monitoring, with email alerts